-- Arrange pickles, cucumbers and almonds on a rimmed baking sheet.
-Check out the photos and step-by-step instructions above to see how I arranged them.
+- Arrange olives, almonds, pesto, pistachios and fresh mozzarella on your cheese board in small bowls or ramekins.
+Check out the photo and step-by-step instructions above to see how I arranged them.

-- Then add sliced mild cheddar and pepperjack cheese, fanning them around the bowls of veggies.
+- Then add sliced cheeses, fanning them around the small bowls or ramekins.

-- Then add sliced salami and prosciutto, fanning them around the bowls.
+- Then add sliced meats, fanning them around the bowls as well.

-- Next add cubed aged cheddar and mozzarella into the small openings on the baking sheet.
+- Next add cubed cheese, filling in any small openings on the cheese board.

-- Serve with assorted crispy crackers on the side.
+- Serve with assorted crispy crackers on the side or sliced baguette.

-- Pour yourself and your guests a glass of wine and head for the patio to enjoy this delicious appetizer!
+- Pour yourself and your guests a glass of win and head for the patio to enjoy this delicious appetizer!